 Pharmacy Technician II

 Through this free training program you can become a nationally certified Pharmacy Technician II.
-The class begins on October 21, 2019 and is funded by the RI Department of Labor & Training and the U.S. Department of Labor in partnership with CCRI, Skills for Rhode Island's Future, and Lifespan.
+The class is funded by the RI Department of Labor & Training and the U.S. Department of Labor in partnership with CCRI, Skills for Rhode Island's Future, and Lifespan.

 This class introduces students to various pharmacy practice settings and covers drug classes, basic physiology, drug interactions, and daily pharmacy operations.
 This program trains individuals to effectively assist in pharmaceutical preparations and complete daily required tasks in any pharmacy environment, although on-the-job training is still a part of pharmacy training.
 This class also will prepare you to take the national certification exam.